Three Leeds medical centres set to merge as patients told move will streamline appointment bookings

-Patients in Leeds told that Oakwood Surgery, Shadwell Medical Centre and Rutland Lodge are to merge
+Patients in Leeds told that Oakwood Surgery, Shadwell Medical Centre and Rutland Lodge could merge

 Patients at the three practices were told this week about plans for them to come together under the same contract, as feedback on the proposal is gathered.